 Broadcast Text Messages Are Key to Contacting Patients During Emergency Closures

 When an emergency closure happens, it can wreak havoc on your schedule and cause an influx of calls, confusion, and frustration.
-A message broadcast solution allows you to communicate across a large group of patients quickly and efficiently when information needs to be shared en masse.
-Here are three important message broadcast communications to guide and inform patients and ultimately keep them safe.
+A patient text messaging solution allows you to communicate quickly and efficiently across a large group of patients when information needs to be shared en masse.
+Here are three important text message broadcast communications with examples to guide and inform patients:

-As conditions began to deteriorate in affected area, providers realized not only was it safer for patients not to be on the road, but also their facility could have a difficult time providing services with rolling blackouts and water supply issues.
+When a natural disaster or inclement weather strikes, it can be unsafe for both the patients and providers.
+The conditions can make it dangerous for patients to travel, and it can become difficult for the facility to provide services when there is a loss of power or water supply issues.
 The first step in changing patients' schedules on a large scale is to communicate the change.
-This is easily accomplished by sending a broadcast message letting all patients know the facility will be closed and all appointments will need to be rescheduled.
+This is easily accomplished by sending a broadcast patient text message letting all patients know the provider’s office or health care facility will be closed and all appointments will need to be rescheduled.

-When providers are unable to make it into the office, they need a way to let patients know how to contact them in case they needed something, such as a refilled prescription.
+When providers cannot make it into the office, they need a way to let patients know how to contact them if they need something, such as a refilled prescription.
 One option is to have an after-hours nurse triage phone line that can be utilized during an unforeseen closure.
 When events like this happen, it's also important to remind patients to call 9-1-1 in case of an emergency—even during inclement weather.
 Whatever you plan, make sure patients know how to get in contact with you during the service outage.

-Message broadcast can be powerful in an emergency, but it's also a valuable solution for everyday notifications and alerts.
-Here are a few more ways to utilize a message broadcast solution:
+Patient text messages can be powerful in an emergency, but it's also a valuable solution for everyday notifications and alerts.
+Here are a few more ways to utilize a text message broadcast solution:

-Events like last week are bound to happen in the future, however your health system can be better prepared by having a message broadcast solution that allows you to send patient communications at a moment's notice.
+Natural disasters and unforeseen emergencies are bound to happen in the future; however, your health system can be better prepared by having a patient text message solution that allows you to send broadcast communications at a moment's notice.
 To learn about our message broadcast solution, watch this video.